Lewis Moody: Former England captain and World Cup winner diagnosed with motor neurone disease

 "My plan is to continue with this but to also create an opportunity to support a charity closer to my current situation.
 I would be so grateful for your help with this and look forward to sharing more, once I am clear on what this looks like.

+Moody won 71 caps for England and also won five for the British and Irish Lions, while he was a seven-time title winner with Leicester.

+He played in all seven matches as England won the 2003 World Cup in Australia.

-RFU CEO Bill Sweeney said: "We are all deeply saddened and distressed to learn that Lewis Moody has been diagnosed with Motor Neurone Disease.
+RFU chief executive Bill Sweeney said: "We are all deeply saddened and distressed to learn that Lewis Moody has been diagnosed with Motor Neurone Disease.

 "His contribution to rugby, both on and off the field, reflects the very best of our sport's values.